- About Us

 Some examples of Parker School successes include:

-- 17 students recognized by the National Merit Scholarship Program in the last five years, including five Finalists
+- 17 students recognized by the National Merit Scholarship Program in the last seven years, including five Finalists

 - two U.S. Presidential Scholars in 2013 and 2014 (Parker had four semi-finalists in four years, three of whom advanced as finalists and two who were named U.S. Presidential Scholars)

-- two years in a row Parker Athletics earned first place honors by HMSA’s Kaimana Awards for achievements in athletics, academics, sportsmanship, healthy activities and community service
+- four years in a row Parker Athletics earned first place honors by HMSA’s Kaimana Awards for achievements in athletics, academics, sportsmanship, healthy activities and community service

-- students in grades K-12 raised over four tons of food for local food banks at Thanksgiving time five years in a row
+- students in grades K-12 raised over four tons of food for local food banks at Thanksgiving time seven years in a row

 Parker graduates go on to attend a wide range of four-year colleges or universities across the United States and abroad.
 Each year, more students are accepted into Ivy League and other top schools such as: Stanford; University of California, Berkeley; Harvard; Yale; Dartmouth; Duke; Massachusetts Institute of Technology (MIT); Brown; Wesleyan; Bennington College; Sarah Lawrence College; Pomona; Cornell; Haverford College; New York University; and Tufts.